Home

 S

 oapy Smith was the last of his kind, an old west crime figure who refused to give up the old ways for a constantly changing, modernizing nation.
 He was shot dead in a horrific gunfight while facing angry vigilantes on July 8, 1898.
 Four days prior, he had been the man of the hour.
-He had led Skagway’s first Independence Day parade as its grand marshal, and he stood on stage along side Alaska Territorial Governor John Brady.
+He had led Skagway’s first Independence Day parade as one of its grand marshals, and he stood on stage along side Alaska Territorial Governor John Brady.
 Four days later he died, labeled a criminal outlaw.

 This is the story of a very complex criminal.
 Although a bad man, he was also a self-styled patriot and a charitable man, strikingly generous to those in need.
 He was known to his peers and enemies for his bravery and loyalty to his gang, friends, and family.
 His motto was "Get it while the get'in's good."
 In the days of the old west, no one proved more slippery.